SuhasBharadwajK/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/01_praveshaH/117_saMsAragamana~n_chaiva.md

 +++

-Thus has the blessed Lord explained to me, with a desire to benefit mankind, the highest secret of Dharma.—(117)
+The threefold transmigration of the Soul, arising from actions,—the highest good,—and the examination of the good and bad features of actions.—(117)